ruuda/noblit/docs/index.md

 ## Goals

  * An embeddable library for queries and transactions.
- * Enabling — but not requiring — a client-server database on top of the library, with a single transactor and scale-out reads.
+ * Relational queries in a machine-first query format.
+ * Durable storage on disk, with atomic transactions.
+ * Easy to build, few or zero dependencies.
+ * Handling moderate write workloads and moderately sized data.
  * Storing datasets that do not fit in working memory.
 The result of a query and data to insert must fit though.
- * Handling moderate write workloads and moderately sized data.
- * Relational queries in a machine-first query format.
+ * Enabling — but not requiring — a client-server database on top of the library, with a single transactor and scale-out reads.
  * Simplicity.
 First make it work, then make it fast.
 I am writing this down to remind myself to not micro-optimize.
 Complications should be justified by profiling measurements.
- * Easy to build, few or zero dependencies.

 ## Non-goals